ddynamix/discord-ext-listening/README.md

 channels.
 It uses Python's standard multiprocessing library for audio processing, striving for efficiency and a flexible design.

+This in partiuclar is a fork of the vc recorder from Sheppsu.
+I just added the functionality that adds timestamps on the end of filenames.

 # How to use
 `pip install git+https://github.com/ddynamix/discord-ext-listening`